siggisv/remotemo/docs/API_design.md

 loading a background texture and the font-bitmap from their default locations).
 Most of those settings can not be changed after creation.

+  > **Warning**
+  > If SDL2 has already been initialized before calling this function, then it
+  > must be done from the same thread.

 -----

 To allow you to initialize using other settings than the default ones, the